Amina Desai

 Amina Desai (c.
 1920 – 10 June 2009) was South Africa's longest serving female Indian political prisoner.

 In 1996, aged 76, she was a witness for the Truth and Reconciliation Commission.

-In 2013 she was posthumously awarded South Africa's national Order of Luthuli.
+In 2013 she was posthumously awarded South Africa's national Order of Luthuli in silver.

 Arrest and incarceration

 Amina was arrested and accused by the apartheid government of conspiring with her lodger, Ahmed Timol, (who was arrested just days before) to further the aims of the then-illegal African National Congress.
 Following Timol’s arrest, on 23 October 1971, at 3 am, in the early hours of the morning, the Security Police raided Desai’s home.
 She was then taken to the notorious John Vorster Square prison in Johannesburg, where she was interrogated for the next four days.

 One afternoon, she heard furniture being thrown about in the next room, followed by screams.
 It was the “most terrible moment of my life” she told the Truth and Reconciliation Commission (TRC) in 1996.
 Later, it emerged that Timol had fallen from the tenth floor window of the John Vorster Square prison.
 The police claimed that Timol had jumped to his death.